jsaintro/publicnotes/3dprinting/Stepper Calibration/Linear Advance Calibration.md

 1. Evaluate
-  With a magnifying glass loop at the 1st transition line (at the top) You're looking for the line that seems most consistent through the transition Doesn't got thin->thick or vice versa
+  With a magnifying glass loop at the 1st transition line (at the top) You're looking for the line that seems most consistent through the transition Doesn't got thin->thick or vice versa 30

-2. File tune repeat above but set
+2. File tune repeat above but set the scale  +-5 and steps to 0.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDIwNzEwMzI2LDE5NjcwODcyMjYsMTMwOT
+eyJoaXN0b3J5IjpbLTIwMzQ3ODgwNDYsMTk2NzA4NzIyNiwxMz
-I2MDY0LDIxNDczMDI0NTEsOTgwNjg2MDkwLC0yMDM1MTk2ODZd
+A5MjYwNjQsMjE0NzMwMjQ1MSw5ODA2ODYwOTAsLTIwMzUxOTY4
-fQ==
+Nl19
 -->